-- For total knee replacement patients, you will be administered a nerve block.
+- If you're having a total knee replacement, you'll be given a nerve block.
 This will numb the front of your knee and help with pain control after surgery. - Surgery time varies.
-Your family will be updated while you are in surgery. - After surgery, you will go to the recovery room.
+Your family will be updated while you're in surgery. - After surgery, you'll go to the recovery room.